vincenzoml/VoxLogicA/REFACTORY.md

 # Refactory

-- remove `numberOfPoints` from IntFileTriaGraph (TriaGraph.fs)
+- remove `numberOfPoints` from IntFileTriaGraph (TriaGraph.fs) (done)

 - can those lists be turned into arrays?
+(1 done, maybe there are more)

 - switch to example-based json serialier?